bdwilson/acurite/README.md

 1. Buy a [SDR Receiver](https://www.amazon.com/gp/product/B009U7WZCA)
 and connect it to a Linux box or Raspberry Pi.
-Weewx can upload your data to Wunderground, CWOP, PWSweather, Open Weathermap, Weather Bug, etc. Your cost is SDR dongle ($20) + Rpi ($30-50).
+Weewx can upload your data to Wunderground, CWOP, PWSweather, Open Weathermap, Weather Bug, etc. Your cost is SDR dongle ($20) + Rpi ($30-50). <br>
-'Pros': Cheapest solution without buying more Acurite hardware 'Cons': No MyAcurite app access, no pressure data (pressure data comes from Access or SmartHUB, not the outdoor sensors).
+''Pros'': Cheapest solution without buying more Acurite hardware<br>
+''Cons'': No MyAcurite app access, no pressure data (pressure data comes from Access or SmartHUB, not the outdoor sensors).
 2. If you want MyAcurite, you need an Acurite Access.
 You can still use items in #1 if you want local data and uploads to other providers; you can still use MyAcurite (through Acurite Access) to upload to Wunderground.
-You still won't have pressure data for your local data unless you go to option 3.
+You still won't have pressure data for your local data unless you go to option 3.<br>
-'Pros': You can use the MyAcurite app to get your weather data and to send to Wunderground.
+''Pros'': You can use the MyAcurite app to get your weather data and to send to Wunderground.<br>
-'Cons': You don't get local sensor data unless you also do items in #1.
+''Cons'': You don't get local sensor data unless you also do items in #1.
 Even if you get local sensor data, you won't get pressure information unless you go to option #3.
 3. If you want local data including pressure and ability to send data to providers other than Wunderground (i.e. Weewx), you'll need to have an old SmartHUB device that is still linked to some sensor and the items in #1.
-If you have an old SmartHUB device that just became recently unsupported, this is where many of you will be at.
+If you have an old SmartHUB device that just became recently unsupported, this is where many of you will be at.<br>
-'Pros': All original sensor data will exist locally.
-You can also send data to other providers.
+''Pros'': All original sensor data will exist locally.
+You can also send data to other providers.<br>
-'Cons': MyAcurite won't work unless you also have an Acurite Access.
+''Cons'': MyAcurite won't work unless you also have an Acurite Access.
 Other con is that you'll have to run your old SmartHUB just to get pressure data off the local sensor, so you could be running two hubs (SmartHUB and Acurite access) simultaneously which seems wasteful.